Mina Tolu: LGBTQI activism

 In 2016, Tolu represented Malta at One Young World Summit in Ottawa, Canada.
 They delivered a speech on trans rights and was a member on a panel about gender equality.
 Tolu spoke about challenging gender stereotypes, gender-neutral pronouns and stressed the need for gender equality to include transgender and gender-non-conforming people.
 During their speech on trans rights and violence against trans people at the One Young World Summit, Tolu spoke about TGEU's Trans Murder Monitoring project and called on the One Young World community fighting similar forms of discrimination, violence and hatred towards diversity to unite together and bring change in all these communities.

 In 2018, Mina Tolu joined the Women Deliver Young Leaders program, which is a global advocacy program that develops youth activists to work for gender equality and women's rights.
 They returned to local activism in Malta by joining the Pride Week events in the run-up to Malta Pride 2018.
 In August 2018, Tolu joined the Human Rights Conference at Euro Pride held in Stockholm.

 Environmental activism

 In 2015, Tolu coordinated the national referendum campaign "SHOut" - Spring Hunting Out (No campaign) for the Maltese environmental NGO BirdLife Malta that aimed to abolish spring bird hunting in Malta.
 The result of the vote was a slim victory for the "Yes" campaign of 2,220 votes.

 Political career

+Tolu contested the 2019 European Parliament election in Malta as a candidate for Alternattiva Demokratika (AD).
+During the campaign, Tolu called for a respectful debate on abortion, a stance that triggered a public dispute with former party leader Arnold Cassola.
+The disagreement led to Cassola's resignation from the party, with Tolu stating they felt used as a "scapegoat" for long-standing internal divisions.

+Following the merger of AD and the Democratic Party to form AD+PD in 2020, Tolu assumed the role of International Secretary.
+In June 2022, they were elected to the committee of the European Green Party, becoming the first Maltese representative to serve in the executive body of the European Greens.

-Tolu served as deputy chairperson of AD+PD from 2023 to 2025.
-In the 2025 party conference, Tolu was elected party treasurer.
+Tolu served as the Deputy Chairperson of AD+PD from 2023 to 2025.
+They stood again as a candidate in the 2024 European Parliament election in Malta, campaigning on issues of human rights, environmental justice, and the rule of law.
+In 2025, Tolu was elected as the party's Treasurer.